vladyslav-work/bringo-scraper/readme.md

 ## Introduction

-This project is designed to scrape the Glovo website for data collection purposes.
-The scraper automates the process of extracting information and storing it in a MySQL database for further analysis.
+This project is designed to scrape the Glovo website for products collection purposes.
+The scraper automates the process of extracting information and storing it in both a MySQL database and CSV files on the file system.

 ## Prerequisites